OuterHavenLLC/App/README.md

 * The Shopping History is now properly documented in real-time.
 * The Checkout and Paid Messages workflow via PayPal have been streamlined, and now use the Parent-View structure.
 * The Artist Dashboard is now integrated into the Shop.
 * We've entirely re-built and consolidated the Revenue and Payroll system.
+Bi-weekly pay periods are now standard, and Artists may now add external gains and losses—such as refunds and shipping—to be accounted for.

 ### Congressional Notes
 * Members of Congress may now contribute Congressional Notes to add context.